-Map 3: Snows Corner and The Street shopping and business areas
+Map 4: Snows Corner and The Street shopping and business areas

-The Neighbourhood Plan includes policies about:

-Mandatory regulations and assessments regarding habitats, disturbance avoidance and mitigation

-Maintaining a distinctive, rural, tree-filled feel and character

-Enhanced access to open green spaces
+The Neighbourhood Plan includes policies about: Maintaining a distinctive rural tree-filled feel Enhanced access to open green spaces and habitats for wildlife.
+Better connectivity with public footpaths, bridleways, cycle paths.
+Views that merit protection.

-Protection of habitats for wildlife

-Better connectivity (for movement without use of motor vehicles) with enhanced public footpath, bridleway, cycle path networks

-Views that are valued and merit protection.

 The Village Design Statement (2010) identified "an overwhelming wish amongst parishioners for greater access to the woods, fields and open spaces which geographically dominate the parish."
-It highlighted the desire for "the formation of conservation areas to protect the remaining rural aspect of the village and its surrounding area" and "to encourage the retention and management of historic, or visually important, hedgerows in the parish."
-The green, leafy streets and roads were of particular value to residents in both the 2010 survey and the 2018 NHP survey.
+It highlighted the desire for "the formation of conservation areas to protect the remaining rural aspect of the village and its surrounding area" and "to encourage the retention and management of historic or visually important hedgerows in the parish."